New York Giants' Pat Shurmur finds standout tackle and 'dog'ged defender

 After showing up to his Monday press conference with a fresh scrape on the left side of his face, the Giants' second-year coach revealed to reporters he'd been sacked by his dog, the New York Post reported.

-Depending on what else the four-legged defender can do, it could give new meaning to the sport's PUP list -- nevermind attempting a pooch kick.
+Depending on what else the four-legged defender can do, it could give new meaning to the sport's PUP list -- never mind attempting a pooch kick.

 CLEVELAND BROWNS' CHAD THOMAS SUFFERS NECK INJURY IN SCARY MOMENT AT PRACTICE